 Continuing with the example, such a translation dictionary may also relate “cheap cars” to “job searches” or “bicycles”, since a user entering the query “cheap cars” may be unemployed, and interested in finding a job.
 Or such a user may have little money so that a bicycle may offer a good alternative to a car.
 Constructing such translation dictionaries will be described in detail below.

-While click-through information may be one source of data from searchers that Yahoo might use, it’s possible that they might look at other information about interactions between searchers and the search engine.
-While the above paragraph refers to a “translation dictionary,” the Yahoo patent also describes something they call a “probabilistic model” that sounds, in some ways, like the statisical language models that Google referred to in their patents.
+While click-through information may be one source of data from searchers that Yahoo might use, they might look at other information about interactions between searchers and the search engine.
+While the above paragraph refers to a “translation dictionary,” the Yahoo patent also describes something they call a “probabilistic model” that sounds, in some ways, like the statistical language models that Google referred to in their patents.

-That model attempts to predict the probability that someone will choose a certain page, or ad, or other kind of result based upon past search result selections or click-through-rates of ads, and show results and advertising that match those predictions.
+That model attempts to predict the probability that someone will choose a certain page, or ad, or another kind of result-based upon past search result selections or click-through-rates of ads, and show results and advertising that match those predictions.

 When Google or Yahoo expand query results to include synonyms for words in an original query, it appears that they may also consider doing so for the advertisements that are shown with those results.